-Both of these people are participating in a board sport, but the man on the left is snowboarding in Norway while the woman on the right is sandboarding in Dubai.
+Both of these men are skiing, but the man on the left is skiing on snow while the man on the right is skiing on sand.
 Snow and sand are both kinds of matter, but they have different properties.
 What are some ways snow and sand differ?
 One difference is the temperature at which they melt.
 Snow melts at 0°C, whereas sand melts at about 1600°C!
 The temperature at which something melts is its melting point.
 Melting point is just one of many physical properties of matter.

 What Are Physical Properties?

 Physical properties of matter are properties that can be measured or observed without matter changing to an entirely different substance.
 Physical properties are typically things you can detect with your senses.
 For example, they may be things that you can see, hear, smell, or feel.

 Q: What differences between snow and sand can you detect with your senses?

 A: You can see that snow and sand have a different color.
 You can also feel that snow is softer than sand.
 Both color and hardness are physical properties of matter.

 In addition to these properties, other physical properties of matter include the state of matter.
 States of matter include liquid, solid, and gaseous states.
 For example at 20°C, coal exists as a solid and water exists as a liquid.
 Additional examples of physical properties include:

 Some of these properties are illustrated in the Figures below, below, below, and below.
 The video at this URL below compares physical properties such as these for different classes of matter:

 Q: The coolant that is added to a car radiator also has a lower freezing point than water.
 Why is this physical property useful?

 A: When coolant is added to water in a car radiator, it lowers the freezing point of the water.
 This prevents the water in the radiator from freezing when the temperature drops below 0°C, which is the freezing point of pure water.